 James Spencer professional photo

-“Being Christian First means we can't settle for wholesomeness because only holiness will do.”
+“Christians can't settle for wholesomeness because only holiness will do.”

 When my son was born, a nurse asked my wife what she should list as my profession on his birth certificate.
 My wife answered, "theologian."
 I have owned that label ever since.
 Whether working as an academic dean, nonprofit leader, podcast host, speaker, or author, my goal remains the same: doing faithful theology that builds up the church for the glory of God and the sake of the world.